wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 ### Token Bridge

-A secure, low-lift integration.
-For example, a web3 game that wants its token to be tradable across multiple chains.
+The Token Bridge offers a secure, low-effort integration suitable for applications like a Web3 game that wants to make its token tradable across multiple chains.

-- **Mechanism** - Solely utilizes a lock and mint model
+- **Mechanism** - solely utilizes a lock and mint model
-- **Security** - Preconfigured rate limiting and integrated Global Accountant
+- **Security** - preconfigured rate limiting and integrated Global Accountant
-- **Contract** ownership - Token Bridge contracts are upgradeable via [Wormhole Governance](/learn/security/){target=\_blank}
+- **Contract ownership** - Token Bridge contracts are upgradeable via [Wormhole Governance](/learn/security/){target=\_blank}
-- **Token contracts** - Wrapped asset contract owned by the Wormhole Token Bridge contract, upgradeable via a 13/19 Guardian governance process
+- **Token contracts** - wrapped asset contract owned by the Wormhole Token Bridge contract, upgradeable via a 13/19 Guardian governance process
-- **Integration** - Straightforward and permissionless method to deploy on multiple chains
+- **Integration** - straightforward and permissionless method to deploy on multiple chains

 !!! note
     [Learn more](#){target=\_blank} about the core messaging primitives in the Wormhole network. <!-- link to vaas -->